If you’re building a fence or planting trees, hedges or shrubs that will act as a fence, it will need to comply with the Fence By-law.

 - Maximum 1.5 metres high if open construction

-For corner lot fences or fences within a sight triangle please refer to the by-law.
+For corner lot fences or fences within a sight triangle, refer to the by-law.

 Fence exemptions

-If you’re planning on building a fence which does not comply with the Fence By-law, you can apply for a fence exemption.
+If you’re planning on building a fence which does not comply with the by-law, you can apply for a fence exemption.

-To apply for a fence exemption you must complete the Fence Exemption Application Form, pay the fee of $340.47 (includes HST), and also submit the following documents:
+To apply for a fence exemption, you must complete the Fence Exemption Application Form, pay the fee of $350.68 (including HST), and also submit the following documents:

 - Letter of authority from the legal property owner, if applicable

-Send your completed application form, documents and cheque or money order, made payable to the City of Mississauga, via mail to:
+Or mail your completed application form, documents and cheque or money order, made payable to the City of Mississauga, to:

 Compliance and Licensing Enforcement